SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-jslink-to-spfx-extensions.md

 ### Easier access to information in SharePoint and Office 365

 Another fundamental topic to consider is that in the old-school JSLink customizations it was not easy to consume SharePoint content and data.
 The only way of doing that was by using JSOM (the JavaScript client-side object model of SharePoint) or low-level REST APIs.
-Moreover, it was almost close to impossible to consume the full set of services of Office 365 unless you autonomously leveraged ADAL.JS (Azure Active Directory Authentication Library for JavaScript) and custom JavaScript code.
+Moreover, it was almost impossible to consume the full set of services of Office 365 unless you autonomously leveraged ADAL.JS (Azure Active Directory Authentication Library for JavaScript) and custom JavaScript code.

 Now, with the SharePoint Framework and the SharePoint Framework Extensions, it is easy and straightforward to consume both the SharePoint REST API and Microsoft Graph.
 You can now create more powerful solutions, which can consume and interact with the full ecosystem of services provided by Microsoft Office 365.